audiBookning/sample-prop-many-to-one/README.md

 ## TODOS

-- Most of the client and props routing and associated service/repo methods
+- Some of the client and props routing and associated service/repo methods

 - No tests